 Confession: We’re all about double-duty hair, and nowhere else does it come to the fore as much as our Fri-yay looks.
 The crown braid—which is just a horizontal French braid, worn from ear to ear like a headband—is the epitome of work all day, party all night.
 It keeps our vision free to crunch in those numbers and also instantly unfurls to sexy, loose, flattering waves around your hairline the moment the clock strikes happy hour.

 If you’re planning to have a low-maintenance summer when it comes to your hair, opt for box braids.
 This hairstyle can be worn long-term, but be sure to wash and care for your hair as usual.
 Keep your braids shiny looking all summer long with the help of hair oil.
 Use a gel to keep your hairline in control.
 While wearing box braids you can try a multitude of hairstyles, we fancy this half-up bun hairstyle.

 16. Loose Braid

 Need a mid-week refresher?
 Other than using dry shampoo to soak up excess oils from your hair, update your look with a loose braid.
-After spritzing your roots with a dry shampoo like Dove Detox & Purify Dry Shampoo, which removes oil from roots without leaving visible residue, massage it in, then move onto braiding the ends of your hair.
+After spritzing your roots with dry shampoo, like Dove Detox & Purify Dry Shampoo, which removes oil from roots without leaving visible residue, massage it in then move on to braiding the ends of your hair.
 If you happen to create a tighter braid than expected, no sweat!
 Tug at your braid on each side to loosen.
 Back-comb the end of the braid to lock in the braid.
 No need for hairpins or hair ties!

 17. Triple Cornrow Braided Bun